rener2020/note/项目日志/强化学习/DQN阅读笔记.md

 ---

 # Overview
+## target
-- target:Learning to control agents directly from high-dimensional sensory inputs
+Learning to control agents directly from high-dimensional sensory inputs
 - method: These methods utilise a range of neural network architectures, including convolutional networks, multilayer perceptrons, restricted Boltzmann machines and recurrent neural networks, and have ex-ploited both supervised and unsupervised learning.
 - challenge
 	- Firstly, most successful deep learning applications to date have required large amounts of hand-labelled training data.